siucacm/RESTWorkshop/README.md

-# WorkshopFour
+# Introduction to RESTful services
-Welcome, we will be talking about RESTful web services and API's in general
+Welcome, we will be talking about RESTful web services and HTTP protocol.

 ```bash
 git clone https://github.com/siucacm/WorkshopFour